Shift into gear – How businesses can prepare for the era of global plastic regulation

 Data systems that harmonize conflicting definitions and taxonomies, while reducing complexity, can help mitigate some of these challenges.
 However, with the global trends pointing towards plastic regulation, reporting requirements are expected to multiply.
 A global treaty that establishes standardized definitions, targets and frameworks can enhance efficiency, provide regulatory stability and ultimately support sustainability efforts.

-Key highlight #2 – EPR map
+Key highlight #2 – The expanding map of global EPR

 There are dozens of EPR schemes globally and this number is projected to rise.
 Applying Enterprise Resource Management systems can help corporates manage their reporting, increasing efficiency and leading to cost savings and sustainability gains.

+EPR schemes have proliferated across the globe, with proposed or implemented programs in over 90 countries, states and provinces.
+A sustainability manager or team may be tasked with understanding, translating and meeting reporting and materiality requirements for each scheme, facing a tidal wave of regulations.
 EPR and other plastic regulations can be a financial and administrative burden for a business, representing an estimated 0.5 to 1 percent of final product revenue and potentially amounting to millions for multinational corporations.

-Upcoming Webinar
+Webinar recap

 Share: